Page 1: Biography

 Blacksmith, manufacturing engineer

-This biography, written by John Pollard, was first published in 1993.
+This biography, written by John Pollard, was first published in the Dictionary of New Zealand Biography in 1993.

 David and Peter Duncan were born on 22 January 1832 and 27 December 1838 at Braidmore farm, near Brechin, Forfarshire, Scotland, the sons of Ronald Duncan, a farm servant and later overseer, and his wife, Betty Low.
 Their trade training was in smithery and fitting.
 Peter emigrated to New Zealand, arriving in Lyttelton on the Lancashire Witch on 13 October 1863.
 Initially he was in partnership with Benjamin Cordery, a Lyttelton blacksmith, then from 1865 with Alex Scrimgeour.
 On 26 October 1866 Peter Duncan married Jessie Keir in Christchurch; they were to have at least seven sons and a daughter.
 The same year he and Scrimgeour set up a tiny establishment behind a seed shop in Cashel Street.
 The partnership dissolved in 1868.
 Scrimgeour continued business alongside Duncan, and on becoming bankrupt in 1870 entered his employment to become fitting-shop foreman.